EDIntern5/EDIntern5.github.io/YearOne/Spring2023/GEOG520/index.md

      </a>
 from this past semester...

-And following, are some audiovisual media content I've gathered to complement the more static, literal elements of Mikrokosmos.
+And following, are some audiovisual media content I've gathered to complement the more static, literal elements of <b>Mikrokosmos</b>
 </p>